01 of 09

 A Marvelous Pilgrimage Site and Royal Necropolis

-Located just outside the bounds of Paris, the Cathedral Basilica of Saint Denis is one of the world's most astounding sites of gothic architecture and French royal history, yet often gets overlooked by tourists (who flock to the better-known Notre Dame Cathedral or Sainte-Chapelle.)
-It is thought to be the earliest advanced example of gothic-style architecture, built between 1140 and 1144.
+Located just outside the bounds of Paris, the Cathedral Basilica of Saint-Denis is one of the world's most astounding sites of gothic architecture and French royal history.
+However, it often gets overlooked by tourists (who flock to the better-known Notre Dame Cathedral or Sainte-Chapelle.)
+It is thought to be the earliest advanced example of Gothic-style architecture, built between 1140 and 1144.

-The cathedral was considered so holy that Pepin the Short, father of Charlemagne, was crowned king in St. Denis Basilica in 754.
+The cathedral was considered so holy that Pepin... the Short, father of Charlemagne, was crowned king in St. Denis Basilica in 754.
 He was subsequently buried there, along with most of the kings and queens of France from the 6th century until Louis XVIII's death in 1824.
 The basilica (which became a cathedral in 1966) is divided into two sections.
-The light-filled necropolis boasts over 70 recumbent statues and tombs marking the final resting places of some of France's most colorful characters: 42 kings, 32 queens, 63 princes and princesses, and 10 important historical figures are buried here.
-Beneath this sea of reclining effigies dappled by the Cathedral's ethereal light lies the crypt, where visitors can find the tombs of St. Denis and the last of the French Bourbon kings, including the ill-fated Louis XVI and Marie-Antoinette, beheaded during the French Revolution.
+The light-filled necropolis boasts over 70 recumbent statues and tombs marking the final resting places of some of France's most colorful characters.
+42 kings, 32 queens, 63 princes and princesses, and 10 important historical figures are buried here.
+Beneath the reclining effigies, dappled by the Cathedral's ethereal light, lies the crypt, where visitors can find the tombs of St. Denis and the last of the French Bourbon kings, including the ill-fated Louis XVI and Marie-Antoinette, beheaded during the French Revolution.

-Although it once took pilgrims from all over France days on foot to reach the Basilica, St. Denis is thankfully now available to the laziest "pilgrims" among us: only a short metro ride away from central Paris.
-It makes for a fascinating and essential day trip from Paris.
+Although it once took pilgrims from all over France days on foot to reach the Basilica, St. Denis is thankfully only a short metro ride away from central Paris.

 Address: 1 rue de la Légion d'honneur, Saint-Denis 93200